Sachar International Center, 209B

 Tucker, Anita L. "The impact of workaround difficulty on frontline employees’ response to operational failures: A laboratory experiment on medication administration."
 Management Science (2015). (forthcoming)

-Nembhard, Ingrid and Tucker, Anita L. "Applying Organizational Learning Research to Accountable Care Organizations.
+Nembhard, Ingrid and Tucker, Anita L. "Applying Organizational Learning Research to Accountable Care Organizations."
+May 2015.

 Singer, Sara J. and Tucker, Anita L. "The evolving literature on safety walkrounds: Emerging themes and practical messages."
 BMJ Quality and Safety 23.
 10 (2015): 789-800.